SJinji/tag-recommendation-system-with-last.fm-dataset/README.md

 - Visualization Techniques:
     - **Random Tag Similarity Heatmap**: A heatmap showing similarities between randomly selected tags, helping visualize tag relationships.
-    - **User-Specific Tag Similarity Heatmap**: Displays similarities between a artist's true tags and the recommended tags, assisting in understanding how recommendations align with user preferences.
+    - **User-Specific Tag Similarity Heatmap**: Displays similarities between an artist's true tags and the recommended tags, assisting in understanding how recommendations align with user preferences.
     - **Ranked Positions of True Tags Histogram**: A histogram showing the ranked positions of true tags among recommendations, giving insights into the quality of recommendations.

 The combination of traditional evaluation metrics and visualization techniques provides both a quantitative and visual understanding of the recommendation system's performance, enabling a more comprehensive analysis.